peterrod54/Utilities/README.md

 ###### **NOTE:** Obscure antivirus engines register a false-positive regarding the LogSpear utility.
 It's recommended that you use a browser other than Microsoft Edge for downloading.

+### Suggested Use

+After the csv file has been generated, you have a couple of options.
+You can:
++ Do a SQL bulk insert - leverage Power BI or SSRS to create reports, dashboards, etc.
++ Convert the csv file to other file formats, i.e., xml, xlsx, et cetera

 ## What's Next

 While the **_LogSpear_** utility is not (_in and of itself_) the log management solution alluded to earlier, it is nevertheless at the core of its foundation.
-If you're interested in deploying an _enterprise-wide, cost-effective_ log management solution, please contact us and we'll provide you a demo: [Click here](mailto:peter@variacom.com)
+If you're interested in deploying an _enterprise-wide, cost-effective_ log management solution, please reach out for a demo: [Click here](mailto:peter@variacom.com)